clarkbab/robomouse/mice/README.md

 |                         | 2     | -             | 24.80       | -               |
 |                         | 3     | -             | 26.87       | -               |

 * Perfect mouse is omniscient.
 This mouse makes the largest possible moves towards the goal with no planning required.
-No mouse should be able to beat this score.
+No mouse can beat this score.